 Shape———————- Usually, one foot and one to two inches long (Sun-nobi).
 Wide width.
 Thin in body thickness.
 Sakizori.
 Hamon ———————Wide Hamon and narrow Hamon are mixed.
 Hamon around Yakidashi (right above Machi) area is narrow, but it gets wider gradually as it goes up.
 Hamon around the Fukura area is the showiest.
 Mainly Nie.
 Sunagashi, Kinsuji, Gunome, Umanoha-midare (horse teeth shape Hamon), or Hitatsura appears (above drawing).
 Boshi———–Irregular, unevenly tempered.
 Hamon covers almost entire boshi.
 Deep turn back.
 Jihada ——————-Wood-grained Nakago ——-Tanago-bara shape.
 Refer to 19 Nanboku-cho Period Tanto.

 Nobukuni (Below is my sword)

-Shodai Nobukuni (the first generation) was a student of Sadamune.
-He was called one of the Sadamune San Tetsu (貞宗三哲, top three students).
-Nobukuni’s characteristic was similar to the one of Hiromitsu and Akihiro above.
+Shodai Nobukuni (the first generation Nobukuni) was a student of Sadamune.
+He was one of the Sadamune San Tetsu (貞宗三哲, Sadamune’s top three students).
+Nobukuni’s characteristics were similar to those of Hiromitsu’s and Akihiro’s described above.
 Nobukuni also created Sun-nobi tanto.
-This sword has a Hoso-suguha, Ko-mokume (small burl), Ko-maru boshi (small round).
+The sword below has a Hoso-suguha, Ko-mokume (small burl), Ko-maru Boshi (small round).

 This is my sword.
 Shodai Nobukuni (初代信國).
 Juyo Token (重要刀剣)